What is articular cartilage?

 How does articular cartilage get injured?

-Damage can result in the articular cartilage as an isolated incident or occur due to another
+Damage to the articular cartilage may occur as an isolated incident or may develop due to another knee injury.

-knee injury.
-ACL (articular cartilage ligament) injuries are commonly associated with damage
+For example, ACL (anterior cruciate ligament) injuries are commonly associated with damage

-to the medial (inner) and lateral (outer) surfaces of the femur (thigh bone) and tibia (shin
+to the medial (inner) and lateral (outer) surfaces of the femur (thigh bone) or tibia (shin bone).

-ACL is torn during a twisting movement, the articulating surfaces of the femur and tibia
+If an ACL goes untreated, twisting movements can cause the articulating surfaces of the femur and tibia

 Articular Cartilage Regeneration and Repair